FAQ EV Q&A Section

 It’s very satisfying.
 With instant torque, your car feels like a rocket.
 Generally an Electric GT electric conversion has more horsepower and torque than your car did from the factory.
 You do need to operate the transmission (gear selection depends on the application), and generally want to shift gears in order to maintain efficiency.
 No clutch operation is required besides during gear changes.
 Other than that, your car feels like your car, just faster!

-For a couple of reasons.
-First, single speed electric motors do work, but require more power to get the weight of the vehicle moving without the additional leverage provided by different gear ratios, thus making it less efficient and less fun until you get into serious power outputs.
-The second reason is that the driver’s interaction with the transmission is a big part of what defines the driving experience in an older car, which is a big part of what makes driving an older car more enjoyable for many auto enthusiasts.
+Direct Drive single speed electric motors do require more power to get the weight of the vehicle moving without the additional leverage provided by different gear ratios offering an easy functional drive format.
+The gear box allows all the torque to be used through some great driver interaction...
+The driver’s interaction with the transmission is a big part of what defines the driving experience in an older car, which is a big part of what makes driving an older car more enjoyable for many auto enthusiasts.

 EGT systems are designed with weight in mind.
 The 353 System is a great example of a design that compliments both overall weight and front to rear distribution of that weight.
 Targeting a total weight delta of 250 lbs +/- is a good goal for a conversion.
 IN the FJ40/60, for example, the overall ICE systems removed and EV systems added result in @300 lbs difference with a near OEM balance front to rear.
 Overloading a classic with too much weight or one end loaded impacts performance and handling often resulting in additional work to accommodate the weight.